parrt/msds692/hw/sentiment.md

 ## Evaluation

-To evaluate your projects, the grader and I will go to your AWS server and test the current output for the two pages using Twitter users `the_antlr_guy` and `realdonaldtrump`.
+To evaluate your projects, the grader and I will go to your AWS server and test the current output for the two pages using Twitter users `the_antlr_guy` and `fchollet`.
 We will also launch your server locally to make sure that the software runs correctly and that its output matches what we see at your Amazon server.

 **Without the IP.txt file at the root of your repository, we cannot test your server and you get a zero!**